Driving lesson videos are one of the best ways to learn when you aren’t on a driving lesson.

 I started out using my car CCTV system for protection purposes only.
 It was just there to make it easier to resolve crashes by proving exactly what had really happened.

-I started to put a few funny videos on YouTube.
-Maybe people might get a laugh from them and it would make my website look better.
+I started to put a few funny videos on YouTube because I thought people might get a laugh from them and it would make my website look better.

 I started filming tuition videos in Birmingham showing people how to drive and later I started making more funny videos as well.
 I made more because they were so popular and it grew from there.